eduMFA/eduMFA/doc/policies/conditions.rst

 The environment contains information like the ``PATH_INFO`` which contains the name of the endpoint like ``/validate/check`` or ``/auth``.

-.. note:: privacyIDEA raises an error if ``Key`` refers to an unknown environment key.
+.. note:: eduMFA raises an error if ``Key`` refers to an unknown environment key.
    The log file then contains information about the available keys.
    The behaviour is similar to the extended conditions of HTTP Request Header.